ChatShop: Interactive Information Seeking with Language Agents: Related Work

 \section{Related Work}

-\paragraph{Information Seeking Tasks}
+\subsection{Information Seeking Tasks}

-Language agents' information-seeking ability has long been a focus of AI research, especially in the context of question answering and task-oriented dialogue~\citep{bachman2016towards,dhingra-etal-2017-towards,zamani2022conversational,zhou2023webarena}.
+Language agents' information-seeking ability has long been a focus of AI research, especially in the context of question answering and task-oriented dialogue~\citep{dhingra-etal-2017-towards,zamani2022conversational,zhou2023webarena}.
 In such tasks, the agent usually receives an information need from the user and accesses external knowledge sources to gather information, a task which can often be formulated as a single-turn retrieval problem.
-The constraints of such interaction are often artificial~\citep{yuan-etal-2020-interactive-machine}.
-In contrast, the constraints in \iws task originate from a realistic situation of a human party in a web shopping scenario.
+The constraints imposed on such interaction are often artificial~\citep{yuan-etal-2020-interactive-machine}.
+In contrast, the constraints in \iws task originate from a realistic situation of interacting with a human party in a web shopping scenario.

+Reference games such as the popular twenty questions game\footnote{\url{https://en.wikipedia.org/wiki/Twenty_questions}} have long been studied as a testbed for information-seeking dialogue~\citep{bachman2016towards,guesswhat_game,guesswhich_game}.
+Most reference games are either limited to yes-no questions over a narrow, well-defined set of attributes. \iws simulates a more realistic scenario where the agents are tested on the ability of asking open-ended questions and utilizing non-binary feedback.\footnote{In fact, finding the smallest set of attributes that can distinguish a target object from distractors can be viewed as a special case of the \textit{set cover problem}, which is already known to be NP-hard~\citep{dale1995computational}.} In the context of reference games, past work has studied the generation of informative clarification questions~\citep{qi-etal-2020-stay,white-etal-2021-open} and the role of listener modeling~\citep{singh-etal-2023-know}.

-\paragraph{Human-AI Collaboration}
+\subsection{Human-AI Collaboration}

 More recently, there has been a growing interest in studying human-AI collaboration via LLMs.
 MINT~\citep{wang2023mint} benchmarks a range of LLM agents in leveraging human or AI-simulated feedback to improve multi-turn problem solving.
 Unlike \iws, this feedback can be viewed as a form of natural language supervision, which is beneficial but not required to solve the task.
 DialOp~\citep{lin2023decisionoriented} focuses on the agent's ability of planning based on human preferences in a grounded dialogue setting.
-Compared to \iws, the tasks in DialOp has a narrower and synthetic search space. \citet{li2023eliciting} propose a learning framework for LLMs to elicit human preferences in tasks such as content recommendation, however, their tasks focus on exploration guided by the general world knowledge stored in the LLM weights internally, whereas in \iws, the exploration is grounded in an external real-world product space.
+Compared to \iws, the tasks in DialOp has a narrower and synthetic search space. \citet{li2023eliciting} propose a learning framework for LLMs to elicit human preferences in tasks such as content recommendation, effectively leveraging LLMs' information seeking capabilities to reduce task ambiguity.
+However, their tasks focus on exploration guided by the general world knowledge stored in the LLM weights internally, whereas in \iws, the exploration is grounded in an external real-world product space.

-This section starts with a review of the WebShop task and then describes the design and evaluation protocol of our repurposed \iws task.